-WHERE: The District 6690 Rotary Four-Way Test Speech Contest will be held on 1 April 2017 at Zane State University, 1555 Newark Road, Zanesville, OH 43701.
-The contest will be held in conjunction with the 2016 District Assembly.
+WHERE: The District 6690 Rotary Four-Way Test Speech Contest will be held on 18 April 2020 at Ohio University, Chillicothe, 101 University Dr, Chillicothe, OH 45601 in Stevenson Center (home to Quinn Library.)

-REGISTRATION & TIMING: The registration deadline is 25 March 2017.
+REGISTRATION & TIMING: The registration deadline is 10 April 2020.
 Contest check in will begin at 8:30 AM.
 The contest starting time will be 9:00 AM.
-A pizza lunch with beverages will be provided.
+A light lunch with beverages will be provided.
+While not binding, it will be appreciated if you indicate the number of lunches your contingent will need.
 The entire contest, judging, lunch should end between 12:00 PM and 1:00 PM but is dependent upon the number of contestants.

 PARTICIPANTS: High School students who are winners of a District 6690 Rotary Club contest are eligible to participate.
 Prior contest winners of the District 6690 contest may participate but must have a speech different from a prior winning speech.